 All of the ‘ordinary’ EVs we’ve tested have reached the circuit that we use for photography, about 30 miles away, under their own power – even if some (Renault Twizy) have needed recharging when they get there.

 But MIRA’s proving ground, in Leicestershire, is a different matter.
 The Mini E, Renault Zoe and early Nissan Leaf have needed stops en route or to be taken by trailer.
-A Tesla, however – Roadster or Model S – will do it in its stride.
+A Tesla, however – Roadster, Model S or Model X – will do it in its stride.
 Any range-extended EV will call on fossil fuel reserves.

 The current hope is this Volkswagen e-Golf, priced and sized to compete with the Nissan Leaf and BMW i3.
 It’s time to see how it fares, not just on the drive to the test track but also when it gets there and on all roads and sundry in between.

-For 2017, Volkswagen will facelift the e-Golf which will see its range increase from 124 miles to 186, as the German brand aims to conquer range anxiety, through the development of an enhanced battery pack.
+For 2017, Volkswagen facelifted the e-Golf which saw its range increase from 124 miles to 186 and overall power, as the German brand aims to conquer range anxiety, through the development of an enhanced battery pack.